Shure

-Shure Inc. is an audio products corporation headquartered in the United States.
+Shure Inc. is an American corporation that specializes in developing and manufacturing audio equipment technology.
 It was founded by Sidney N. Shure in Chicago, Illinois, in 1925 as a supplier of radio parts kits.
-The company became a manufacturer of consumer and professional audio-electronics including microphones, wireless microphone systems, phonograph cartridges, discussion systems, mixers, and digital signal processing.
+The company became a manufacturer of consumer and professional audio-electronics including microphones, wireless microphone systems, discussion systems, mixers, and digital signal processing.
 The company also manufactures listening products, including headphones, high-end earphones, and personal monitor systems.